emilkarlen/exactly-docs/tutorial/test-case/structure/phases.rst

 Default phase
 ===============================================================================

-`act` is the default phase, so it need not be declared if it appears at the top of the file:
+|act__ph| is the default phase, so it need not be declared if it appears at the
+top of the file:

 .. literalinclude:: examples/cat-implicit-act.case